wwrechard/pydlm/README.md

 [PyDLM](https://github.com/wwrechard/PyDLM)
 =======================================================

 Welcome to [pydlm](https://github.com/wwrechard/PyDLM), a flexible, user-friendly and rich functionality time series modeling library for python.
 This package implementes the Bayesian dynamic linear model (Harrison and West, 1999) for time series data.
-All modeling functionality is integrated in the `dlm`

-Modeling is the key feature of `pydlm`.
+Time series modeling is easy with `pydlm`.
 Complex models can be constructed via simple operations
 ```
   >>> #import dlm and its modeling components
   >>> from pydlm import dlm, trend, seasonality, dynamic, autoReg